cosanlab/svelte-psiturk/README.md

 PsiTurk responsibilities are outlined in purple and are primarily concerned with Mturk flow and Mturk metadata storage in a SQL database.
 SvelteJS handles experiment specific flow and stores experiment specific data in Google Firebase.

 ![](/user_flow.png)

+## Data Management

+All data is stored in firebase database including participant responses, what trial they're currently on, and application state (i.e. whether a participant is viewing the instructions, completing the experiment, doing the debrief, etc).

+All stimuli are stored in firebase storage and accessed directly to make it easy to render audio files in HTML with fixed URLs.